-The use of adhesives is growing rapidly in manufacturing in practically all industries.
-The advantages of using adhesives are clear: they are lightweight, clean, safe and cost effective.
-This means more and more design engineers are in the process of selecting a Pressure Sensitive Adhesive for their application.
-An impetrative part of the adhesive selection process is to determine the surface energy of the two substrates that are being bonded.
+The use of pressure sensitive adhesive tape is growing rapidly in manufacturing in practically all industries.
+This means more and more design engineers are in the process of selecting a pressure sensitive adhesive for their application.
+An imperative part of the adhesive selection process is to determine the surface energy of the two substrates that are being bonded.

-Certain adhesives will provide better adhesion to LSE substrates while others are better suited for HSE substrates.
+Some pressure-sensitive adhesive tapes are formulated to provide better adhesion to LSE substrates, while others are formulated to adhere to HSE substrates.